Religion in Maharashtra: Ceremonies, rituals, and festivals

 Marathi Hindu people are historically endogamous within their caste but exogamous with their clan (gotra).
 Cross-cousin alliances are allowed by most Marathi Hindu communities.
 Hindu marriages, take place by negotiation.Studies show that most Indians' traditional views on caste, religion, and family background have remained unchanged when it came to marriage, that is, people marry within their own castes, and matrimonial advertisements in newspapers are still classified by caste and sub-caste.

 Elements of a traditional Marathi Hindu wedding ceremony include seemant poojan on the wedding eve.
 The dharmic wedding includes the antarpat ceremony followed by the vedic ceremony which involves the bridegroom and the bride walking around the sacred fire seven times to complete the marriage.
 Modern urban wedding ceremonies conclude with an evening reception.
 A Marathi Hindu woman becomes part of her husband's family after marriage and adopts the gotra as well as the traditions of her husband's family.
 After weddings and after thread ceremonies, many Maratha and Deshastha Brahmin families arrange a traditional religious singing performance by a Gondali group.
-Women from Hindu community are given a neckless called mangalasutra during the wedding ceremony by the groom.
+Women from Hindu community are given a necklace called mangalasutra during the wedding ceremony by the groom.
 This is worn as a symbol of marriage by women throughout their married life.